Tithonus: In culture

-This myth might have been used to explain why cicadas were particularly noisy during the early hours of the morning, when the dawn appears in the sky.
+This myth may have been used to explain why cicadas were particularly noisy during the early hours of the morning, when the dawn appears in the sky.
 Sir James George Frazer notes that among ancient Greeks and several other peoples there was a widespread belief that creatures that can shed their skin renew their youth and live forever.
-It might also be a reference to the fact that the high-pitched talk of old men was compared to the cicadas' singing, as seen in a passage from the Iliad.
+It may also be a reference to the fact that the high-pitched talk of old men was compared to the cicadas' singing, as seen in a passage from the Iliad.
 In fact the ancient Greeks would use a cicada sitting on a harp as an emblem of music.